srbhuyan/sdcn_p5_vehicle_detection_and_tracking/writeup_report.md

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:
+To get an optimum result I used the feature extraction parameters described in the section 'Training'.
+I used the YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Here are some example images of the result I achieved:

 ![alt text][image3]
 ![alt text][image4]